Hackerjedi666/CybersecNotes/oswe/portswiggerBugs/logicFlaws.md

 These vulnerability are mostly found accidently, most of the time a hacker is not even looking for them and there is a wide variety of bugs in this category which can be quite dangerous or not harmful at all.

+# Examples

+As i said there is a wide variety of these vulnerabilities but these are the most common

+ Examples of logic flaws include:

+Excessive trust in client-side controls
+Failing to handle unconventional input
+Making flawed assumptions about user behavior Domain-specific flaws
+Providing an encryption oracle